anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-check-in-multiple-documents.rst

 Manually trigger a flow
 ------------------------

 For this case, I'm using the trigger to manual start of the flow.
+You can use any other trigger available in Microsoft Flow.

 .. _getFilesProperties: